nanoblox/core/mkdocs/docs/projects/topbarplus/icon.md

 ```lua
 icon:setTheme(themeDetails)
 ```
 Applies the specified theme to the icon.
-See ``Icon.theme`` for details on creating a theme.
+See ``icon.theme`` for details on creating a theme.

 --------------------
 ### applyThemeToObject
 ```lua
 icon:applyThemeToObject(objectName, toggleStatus)
 ```
-Used internally to apply the theme set to the object, in ``Icon.objects``, with the name passed.
+Used internally to apply the theme set to the object, in ``icon.objects``, with the name passed.

 --------------------
 ### applyThemeToAllObjects